awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Fixed a memory leak on read nodes when cluster cache management is enabled\.

-1. Fixed a bug whereby importing an RDS PostgreSQL snapshot might stop responding if the source snapshot contains a large number of unlogged relations\.
+1. Fixed a bug in which importing an RDS PostgreSQL snapshot might stop responding if the source snapshot contains a large number of unlogged relations\.

-1. Fixed a bug whereby the Aurora storage daemon may crash under heavy I/O load\.
+1. Fixed a bug in which the Aurora storage daemon may crash under heavy I/O load\.

-1. Fixed a bug related to `hot_standby_feedback` for read nodes whereby the read node may report the wrong transaction id epoch to the write node\.
+1. Fixed a bug related to `hot_standby_feedback` for read nodes in which the read node may report the wrong transaction id epoch to the write node\.
 This can cause the write node to ignore the `hot_standby_feedback` and invalidate snapshots on the read node\.

-1. Fixed a bug whereby storage errors that occur during `CREATE DATABASE` statements are not properly handled\.
+1. Fixed a bug in which storage errors that occur during `CREATE DATABASE` statements are not properly handled\.
 The bug left the resulting database inaccessible\.
 The correct behavior is to fail the database creation and return the appropriate error to the user\.

 1. Improved handling of PostgreSQL snapshot overflow when a read node attempts to connect to a write node\.
 Prior to this change, if the write node was in a snapshot overflow state, the read node was unable to join\.
 A message appeared in the PostgreSQL log file in the form `DEBUG: recovery snapshot waiting for non-overflowed snapshot or until oldest active xid on standby is at least xxxxxxx (now yyyyyyy)`\.
 A snapshot overflow occurs when an individual transaction has created over 64 subtransactions\.

-1. Fixed a bug related to common table expressions whereby an error is incorrectly raised when a NOT IN class exists in a CTE\.
+1. Fixed a bug related to common table expressions in which an error is incorrectly raised when a NOT IN class exists in a CTE\.
 The error is `CTE with NOT IN fails with ERROR: could not find CTE CTE-Name`\.

 1. Fixed a bug related to an incorrect `last_error_timestamp` value in the `aurora_replica_status` table\.